-Has the QCIT been used in classrooms that serve American Indian/Alaskan Native (AI/AN) children?
-We do not know whether the QCIT has been used in classrooms serving AI/AN children.
+Has the QCIT been used in classrooms that serve American Indian/Alaskan Native (Al/AN) children?
+We do not know whether the QCIT has been used in classrooms serving Al/AN children.
 We look forward to the QCIT being used more widely so more evidence can be collected on how the measure functions with diverse populations.

 For what age ranges is the QCIT appropriate?
-The QCIT was developed and tested for use in caregiving settings with children from birth to age 36 months and in family child care homes (FCCs) that serve at least one child in that age range.
+The QCIT was developed and tested for use in caregiving settings with children from birth to age 36 months and in FCCs that serve at least one child in that age range.